OVERVIEW

 Educational institutions publish their regulations regarding ethics available on their websites, such as an integrity code, a privacy regalement and a regulation of unwanted behaviour.

-If a VET guidance counsellor is a members of the Dutch association for career professional (Noloc), they are obliged to respect the Noloc Code of Ethics in their practice and to submit themselves to an independent Complaints Council in the event of a complaint being lodged by a client.
+If a VET guidance counsellor is a member of the Dutch association for career professional (Noloc), they are obliged to respect the Noloc Code of Ethics in their practice and to submit themselves to an independent Complaints Council in the event of a complaint being lodged by a client.

-Last updated at: November 2022
+Last updated at: March 2025